Enhancing Transportation: Connecting TSMO and Performance Management

 U.S. Department of Transportation

 TSMO strategies offer effective ways to improve transportation system performance more quickly and at much lower cost than major investments in new capacity.
 TSMO strategies can improve traffic flow and safety through enhanced business processes, collaboration among multiple agencies and jurisdictions, and deployment of enabling technologies—and all without adding new infrastructure or capacity.
-TSMO also complements projects that help to extend the performance life of new facilities and supports the agency's overall mission to management and operate the transportation system.
+TSMO also complements projects that help to extend the performance life of new facilities and supports the agency's overall mission to manage and operate the transportation system.

 Realizing these improvements requires measuring performance on a regular basis, tracking performance changes over time, and managing the transportation system to achieve desired outcomes.
-TSMO strategies enable agencies to monitor performance in real time and actively manage the system by adjusting signal timing, updating traveler information, opening shoulders for travel, and use other operational tactics to improve system performance.
+TSMO strategies enable agencies to monitor performance in real time and actively manage the system by adjusting signal timing, updating traveler information, opening shoulders for travel, and using other operational tactics to improve system performance.
 With relatively high benefit-cost ratios, TSMO strategies are cost-effective solutions that stretch transportation dollars for a higher return on investment.

 The Moving Ahead for Progress in the 21st Century (MAP-21) Act, and the subsequent Fixing America's Surface Transportation (FAST) Act, refocused the national Surface Transportation Program on performance-based improvements.
 National performance measures address areas such as safety and congestion and encourage efficient investment of Federal transportation dollars.1